-Sorority membership is going to look different this fall.
+Sorority membership is going to look different this academic year.
 But the benefits of membership haven’t gone away.

-If you’ve thought about joining a sorority this fall, you might be asking yourself, “Why should I join a sorority during a pandemic?”
+If you’ve thought about joining a sorority this year, you might be asking yourself, “Why should I join a sorority during a pandemic?”
 No matter where you go to school, campus life is going to look different than it did a year ago.
 If your campus is returning this fall, you will probably still have to social distance in some way.
 For others, you might be doing a completely virtual semester.
 Over time, sororities have changed to fit the needs of women.
-Today, sorority is adapting to a virtual experience that still provides opportunity for real, personal connections.
+Today, sorority is adapting to a virtual experience that still provides an opportunity for real, personal connections.

 Sorority has always been a place for women to gather, educate themselves, develop as leaders and provide a sense of belonging.
 These benefits are no exception during a pandemic.
 Virtual sorority membership provides the opportunity to still have a shared experience where members have social interactions and bond over common interests.

 Being a sorority woman can help you make the most out of your college experience.